-Changes in PI3K/AKT signaling pathway protein levels in CC rats those in the Control group (p < 0.01, Figure 4).
-WB results demonstrated that the protein levels of p-PI3K and p-AKT were elevated in the CC group when compared with those in the Control group (p < 0.05, Figure 5).
+PI3K/AKT signaling pathway protein levels

+The results of qRT-PCR showed that the mRNA expressions of PI3K and AKT were clearly increased in the CC group when compared with those in the control group (p < 0.01, Figure 4).
+The WB results demonstrated that the protein levels of p-PI3K and p-AKT were elevated in the CC group when compared with those in the control group (p < 0.05, Figure 5).